Sectional Interest Group Funding

 Funding is available for genetics research communities who wish to run regular series of meetings.
-Current examples include Arabidopsis, E-ACGT (Edinburgh Alliance for Complex Trait Genetics), POP Group (Population Genetics Group) and the C. elegans Group.
+Current examples include Arabidopsis, e-ACGT (Edinburgh Alliance for Complex Trait Genetics), the C. elegans Group and London Genetics Network.
 Meetings should be based in, or have strong links with, the UK.

 All applications for funding should be submitted using the online application form:

 Apply for Sectional Interest Group Funding

 Once you have logged in to the mySociety membership portal, please select “Me and the GS” followed by “Grants” from the options at the top of the page, and then choose the Sectional Interest Group award.

 If you have any queries regarding the application process or are experiencing any difficulty with your submission, please contact firstname.lastname@example.org

 The award of Genetics Society support will be subject to review of applications by the committee and subject to the following conditions:

 The sponsorship of the Genetics Society must be mentioned in all pre-meeting publicity (e.g. posters, flyers, website).
 It should also be acknowledged in the meeting programme booklet.
 It is understood that wherever possible, the meeting should be advertised as ‘A Genetics Society Meeting’.
 However, where the Society’s financial contribution support is only partial, and where this formula of words would conflict with the interests of other sponsors, it is acceptable for the meeting to be advertised as a ‘Genetics Society-Sponsored Meeting’.